Tag: contemporary women artists

 Victoria Herrera, Frances Hope, 40 x 40 inches, oil on linen

-Victoria Herrera is one of realist female artists who creates large-scale artwork to entice the viewer to pause, step in, and to self-reflect on the emotions and the meaning of life.
+Victoria Herrera is one of the realist female artists who creates large-scale artwork to entice the viewer to pause, step in, and to self-reflect on the emotions and the meaning of life.
 Every new oil painting is a masterful fit in capturing gentle yet seductive petals with high-contrast design.
-The artist often incorporates semitransparent shapes and circles into the backgrounds as a record of her near death experience.
-Her oil paintings of flowers serve as transformative experiences to capture simplicity, nature and God.
+The artist often incorporates semitransparent shapes and circles into the backgrounds as a record of her near-death experience.
+Her oil paintings of flowers serve as transformative experiences to capture simplicity, nature, and God.

 victoriaherrerafineart.com